 I have long been recognised internationally for my activism for sustainable health and poverty reduction, including being named “one of a 100 doctors for the planet”, in 2009, by the French Environmental Health Association.
 In 2010 I was awarded a prestigious Australian Research Council "Future Fellow" research fellowship which supported independent research on the topic “Health and sustainability: Australia in a global context” between February 2011 and February 2015.

-I have given almost 160 invited lectures, including 71 outside of Australia, in 16 countries to date.
+I have given 174 invited lectures, including 74 outside of Australia, in 21 countries to date.

-In 2014 I co-founded a new international research collaboration, called Health-Earth.
-I am the founding co-chair.
-I have worked at 4 Australian universities, including as Professor of Public Health at the University of Canberra, Australia, from 2012 to 2016.
+In 2014 I co-founded the international research, teaching and advocacy collaboration, called Health-Earth.
+I have worked at 4 Australian universities, including as Professor of Public Health at the University of Canberra, Australia (2012-2016).
 I am currently a campus visitor at the Australian National University, an Adjunct Professor at the University of Canberra, and a Principal Research Fellow at the College of Arts, Humanities & Social Sciences, Flinders University, Australia.